ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Metadata Privacy Implications

 Any metadata bits of information can be used to further segment the size of the Client's anonymity set.
-Any server that wanted to track a single Client could add a single metadata bit to Client tokens.
+Any Issuer that wanted to track a single Client could add a single metadata bit to Client tokens.
 For the tracked Client it would set the bit to `1`, and `0` otherwise.
-Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more servers (though with more potential targeting).
+Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more Issuers (though with more potential targeting).

-For this reason, the amount of metadata used by an server in creating redemption tokens must be taken into account -- together with the bits of information that server's may learn about Clients otherwise.
-Since this metadata may be useful for practical deployments of Privacy Pass, servers must balance this against the reduction in Client privacy.
-In general, servers should permit no more than 32 bits of metadata, as this can uniquely identify each possible user.
+For this reason, the amount of metadata used by an Issuer in creating redemption tokens must be taken into account -- together with the bits of information that Issuer's may learn about Clients otherwise.
+Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.
+In general, Issuers should permit no more than 32 bits of metadata, as this can uniquely identify each possible user.
 We discuss this more in
 {{parametrization}}.